 When we lose them, for example after a heavy run in which we sweated a lot, we need to replenish!
 That’s why electrolyte tablets and drinks are a running essential.
 They get electrolytes back into the body quickly.

 You don’t need to take electrolytes every time you do any bit of exercise.
 They’re recommended for high-intensity exercise or long runs (more than an hour), or if you just happen to sweat a lot in warm weather.

 You can take them before or during your run or exercise.
-If you run with a hydration vest or belt, it’s easy to slip a couple of sachets or tablets into a pocket to chew on the run.
+If you run with a hydration vest or belt, it’s easy to slip a couple of packets or tablets into a pocket to take in on the run.

 There shouldn’t be a need to take them after your run.
 A good post-workout meal should set your electrolytes right!